University Staff are the most common type of employee at CU System Administration.

 5. The hiring manager/search committee notifies HR about candidates who have been selected to move forward and those who have not.
 HR dispositions candidates throughout of the hiring process.
 Then, HR sends appropriate correspondence to candidates who were not selected.

-6. The hiring manager notifies HR which candidate(s) they want to move forward with the reference check process via SkillSurvey.
-HR starts SkillSurvey and provides results to hiring manager.
+6. The hiring manager notifies HR about candidate(s) they want to move forward with the reference check process via Crosschq.
+HR starts Crosschq and provides results to hiring manager.

-7. HR recommends the salary for the position to the hiring manager based on an equity review across System Administration that factors the selected candidate’s experience, education, certifications, and other relevant credentials as they pertain to the position.
+7. HR recommends the position salary to the hiring manager, based on an equity review across System Administration that factors the selected candidate’s experience, education, certifications and other relevant credentials as they pertain to the position.
 The hiring manager also provides input as to their preferred start date range for the candidate.

 8. HR extends the verbal offer and discusses a potential start date with the finalist.
-Start dates should be at least two weeks from the offer acceptance to ensure time for processing and background checks and follows up with the hiring manager after the conversation.
-(All start dates fall on Mondays, when UIS is staffed to onboard new employees)
+Start dates should be at least two weeks from the offer acceptance to ensure time for processing and background checks.
+HR follows up with the hiring manager after the conversation.
+(All start dates fall on Mondays, when UIS is staffed to onboard new employees.)

 9. After a verbal acceptance, the hiring manager is encouraged to reach out to the finalist to congratulate them and discuss any pertinent early details.